programminghistorian/ph-submissions/en/drafts/originals/non-english-and-multilingual-text-analysis.md

 ## Sample Code and Exercises:

 We will now go through sample code to demonstrate performing the same tasks using each package.
-We will take an excerpt of the text from _War and Peace_ (_Война и мир_) in the original Russian, which contains a substantial amount of French text, and show how to split it into sentences, detect the language of each sentence, and perform some simple analysis methods on the text.
+We will take an excerpt of the text from _War and Peace_ (_Война и мир_) in the original Russian, which contains a substantial amount of French text, and show how to split it into sentences, detect the language of each sentence, and perform some simple preprocessing methods on the text.

 The corpus was sourced from Wikipedia.
 The text file we will be using contains an excerpt from the first book of the novel, and can be downloaded [here](https://drive.google.com/file/d/1K5kmgqbNUFRDGD5it5foVHBgjJavdg5w/view?usp=sharing).
 This is the only textual resource you'll need to go through the lesson.

-First, let's load our text file so we can use it with our analysis packages.

 ### Loading and Preparing the Text